-Similar to Google, Amazon analyses the search results by an algorithm that considers a variety of factors.
+Like Google, Amazon evaluates the search results through its algorithm, which again involves a plethora of factors.
 The underlying search engine is called A9.
 The algorithm employs multiple parameters to compute the relevancy of millions of products stored in its database with the search queries entered by the users.

-Before we get into the various tactics to optimize your Amazon product listings, you need to have a basic understanding of the working of Amazon search.
-The Amazon search results page, and the different categories on the search result page; search filters, sponsored products.
+Before we get into the various tactics to optimize your Amazon product listings, you need to have a basic understanding of how Amazon search works.
+This usually includes the Amazon search results page, the different categories on the search result page, sponsored products, and search filters.

-The Amazon Seller Central has its own system for categorizing its products.
-When a user or buyer or shopper (however, you call it) searches for something on Amazon, there are two ways in which the product result page can be displayed
+The Amazon Seller Central has a comprehensive system for categorizing its products.
+When a user or buyer or shopper (however, you call it) searches for something on Amazon, there are two ways the products are displayed on the result page:

 This understanding is necessary to categorize the product correctly using these views and filtering.

-Along with the right keyword bidding strategies, you’ll have to optimize the sponsored product listings for Amazon SEO too.
-Only if you follow the right Amazon SEO strategies your product will be listed on Page 1 of the sponsored products.
+Along with the right keyword bidding strategies, you will have to optimize the sponsored product listings for Amazon SEO too.
+By following the right Amazon SEO strategies and PPC campaigns, your product will be listed on the first Page of the sponsored products.

-Then on the right-hand side, there are the filter fields.
-There are various filters like the product category, seller rating, shipment method, brand, color, product condition, etc. Amazon knows that a product is black or brown only if it is mentioned in the product listing copy.
-On including this information in the product listing copy qualifies the product to be displayed in the subset of the filter query.
+They are designed in a way to understand if a product is black or brown, provided that it is mentioned in the product listing copy.
+Only when this piece of information is included in the listing copy, it qualifies the product to be displayed in the subset of the filter query.
+No wonder, an “optimized listing” plays a key role.

-For example, you are selling a pink straightener from the Babyliss brand.
-You want your listing to show up in the category “hair straightener” as well as in the “Babybliss Brand” filter view.
-You must specify these characteristics as precisely as possible when categorizing in Seller Central.
-Anyone who does not make these settings does not get listed in the more specific selection options.
+Say, for instance, you are selling a red straightener from XYZ brand and you want your listing to come up in the category “hair straightener” as well as in the “XYZ Brand” filter view, then you should specify these characteristics as precisely as possible while categorizing in the Seller Central.

-- Keyword: The keyword of the user.
+- Keyword: This signified the keyword entered by the user.
 This addresses the generic requirement of Amazon.
-In our example, this would be “pink flat iron”.
+In our example, this would be “red flat straightener.”

-- Node: Each category on Amazon with a specific number (ID) excellent.
+- Node: Every Amazon category has a specific number (ID).
 This ID is addressed via the “Node” parameter.
 To figure out the correct ID, look at the URLs of the categories on Amazon.
-For the category “hair straighteners” this would be the number “1464599427”.
+For the category “hair straighteners,” this would be the number “1464599427”.

-- Brandtextebin: The “Brandtextebin” parameter is suitable for comparing the performance of different products from its own range.
-For example: “Grey hair straightener of the brand Babyliss” vs. “Pink straightener of the brand Babyliss”.
+- Brandtextebin: The “Brandtextebin” parameter is helpful when comparing the performance of different products from its own range.
+For example: “Grey hair straightener from XYZ brand” vs. “Red straightener from ABC brand.”

 Let’s start with Amazon optimization: